Open now through 2018!

 - Step into the apothecary shop to find out how the human body has been used as medicine.

-- Play the “Donner Trail” video game based on the Donner Party.
+- Now online!
+Play the “Donner Trail” web game based on the Donner Party.
 Will you live or die?

 - While stranded at sea, decide who among you will be eaten so that the others may live.
 Maybe you’ll be the one who draws the short straw!